-Spring 2022 Groups and Workshops
+Spring 2023 Group and Workshops

 Group counseling can be a very effective way to address a wide range of issues.
 What better way to address what’s on your mind than to get input from people who can relate to you!
 Groups can help people feel connected, get lots of feedback and ideas, and find hope that things can be better.
 Groups typically include 5-8 participants and 1 or 2 therapists and meet for 60-90 minutes each week for the duration of a semester.
 Groups are confidential, and participants sign agreements stating they will uphold confidentiality.

 Many people have beliefs about group counseling, perhaps from word of mouth, television shows, or just their own expectations.
 The document below includes a variety of myths that you may have heard about groups.
 Reading through this may help you feel at ease before attending your first group.

 This group will offer participants a nonjudgmental space to incorporate art therapy into their personal growth and healing processes.
 We will use a variety of art materials to explore how our creativity can help us cope.
 Issues commonly addressed include anxiety, depression, grief, relationship concerns, self-esteem, family of origin, etc. No artistic experience required.

 Facilitators: Gabbi Ebeling-Rodriguez, LPCC, LPAT, ATR-BC & Rachel Evans, ATR, LPCC-S

 This is an in-person 6-week group that focuses on grieving a recent loss (death or non-death).
 We will come together for 90 minutes to do an art-based intervention and then process how the loss has affected areas such as emotional wellbeing, identity development, coping, etc.

 Facilitators: Gabbi Ebeling-Rodriguez, LPCC, LPAT, ATR-BC & Carsyn Kidwell, B.A.